ross-bragg/sonar-interview-project/README.md

 * A potential addition is to put a JsonSchema in the config loader.
 This will help catch config errors earlier than runtime validation.
 Additionally, validation and testing of the stacks.

-* in the ecs service stack, I address parameters differently than in other stacks (region-hardcoded config names vs "is main region or dr region?").
+* In the ecs service stack, I address parameters differently than in other stacks (region-hardcoded config names vs "is main region or dr region?").
 This should be fixed.

+* Allowing the ASGs to only talk to the ALB SG broke ECS service registration.
+I had to let the ASG SG talk to everything otherwise instances wouldn't regsiter.
+I didn't realize this was something I needed to do- at my current job this is probably covered by our enterprise SGs.